digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 .. todo(#13058): immediately apply a new sequencer connection config

-The modify command on the participant will only take effect after restarting the domain connection explicitly (or restarting the entire node):
+The modify command on the participant will only take effect after restarting the synchronizer connection explicitly (or restarting the entire node):

 .. snippet:: participant_connectivity
     .. success:: participant2.domains.disconnect("mydomain")
     .. success:: participant2.domains.reconnect("mydomain")

-On the mediator and domain manager node, the change is effected immediately.
+On the mediator and synchronizer manager node, the change is effected immediately.

 Update a Custom TLS Trust Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~